Assembly Bill 890

 The two new categories established under AB 890 are commonly referred to as 103 NPs and 104 NPs.
 While they do not significantly extend or alter the current NPs scope of practice, the new categories do have additional authority to work without standardized procedures.

 A 103 NP will work under the provisions outlined in BPC Section 2837.103.
-This new category of NP can work without standardized procedures, in a group setting with at least one physician and surgeon, within the population focus of their National Certification.
+This new category of NP can work without standardized procedures, in a group setting with at least one physician and surgeon.

 A 104 NP will work under the provisions outlined in BPC Section 2837.104.
 This new category of NP may work without standardized procedures, outside of a group setting, within the population focus of their National Certification.